-Unless otherwise directed in the accompanying proxy, the persons named therein will vote FOR the nominees for director as set forth in this Notice of Annual Meeting of Shareholders.
-Management is not aware of any other business that will, or is likely to, come before the meeting.
+Unless otherwise directed in the accompanying proxy, the persons named therein will vote FOR the nominees for director as set forth in this Notice of Annual Meeting of Shareholders and FOR the amendment authorizing the change of the Company's name to "Hawkins, Inc." Management is not aware of any other business that will, or is likely to, come before the meeting.
 If any other business does properly come before the meeting, such persons will vote in accordance with their judgment as to what is in the Company's best interests.

 A majority of the outstanding shares will constitute a quorum at the annual meeting.
 Abstentions and broker non-votes are counted for purposes of determining the presence or absence of a quorum for the transaction of business.
-Pursuant to Minnesota law and the Company's Articles of Incorporation, abstentions are counted in determining the total number of the votes cast on proposals presented to shareholders, but will not be treated as votes in favor of the proposals.
+Pursuant to Minnesota law and the Company's Amended and Second Restated Articles of Incorporation, abstentions are counted in determining the total number of the votes cast on proposals presented to shareholders, but will not be treated as votes in favor of the proposals.
 Broker non-votes are not counted for purposes of determining the total number of votes cast on proposals presented to shareholders.